How to Get Charitable Donations from Companies

 This Company Donations Guide Is Not Professional Advice

-This guide to company charitable donations and corporate sponsorship is for general interest only and does not constitute professional legal or financial advice.
+This guide to company donations and corporate sponsorship is for general interest only and does not constitute professional legal or financial advice.
 I'm neither a lawyer, nor an accountant, so not able to provide this, and I cannot write guidance that covers every charity or eventuality.
 I have included links to relevant regulatory guidance, which you must check to ensure that whatever you create reflects correctly your charity’s needs and your obligations.
 In using this resource, you accept that I have no responsibility whatsoever from any harm, loss or other detriment that may arise from your use of my work.
 If you need professional advice, you must seek this from someone else.
 To do so, register, then login and use the Help Finder directory to find pro bono support.
 Everything is free.

 Ethics note: I partly used Microsoft Co-pilot for 365 in the initial draft of this guide.